life-itself/tao/README.md

 Find out more about

-* Who we are: https://lifeitself.us/people/ and who do you work with: https://lifeitself.us/collaborators/
+* Who we are: https://lifeitself.us/people/ and who we work with: https://lifeitself.us/collaborators/
-* What we do: we run [coliving hubs][hubs]
-  * How do we make money: our hubs fund themselves through resident's rent, surplus for investment comes from our businesses and winning grants.
+* How do we make money: our hubs fund themselves through resident's rent, and surplus for investment comes from our businesses and winning grants.
+* Our vision: a world that is wise, well and awake.
+See [visions](https://tao.lifeitself.us/plans/#visions) for our short-, medium- and long-term visions.
-* Why we do it: despite our wealth and technological power, many of us are not particularly happy, satisfied or at peace.
-We’re also bad at acting collectively for the common good -- e.g. we’re currently headed towards ecological disaster.
-Why won’t our current approach/trajectory solve this?
-Because our culture is grounded in materialism, technology and individualism doesn’t lead to wellbeing and limits our ability to address collective problems.
+* Why we do it: our culture, grounded in materialism, technology and individualism, doesn’t lead to wellbeing and limits our ability to address collective problems.
 We believe we need to change our culture: the views, values, beliefs, practices that underlie our collective way of being.
-And to do this we need to live or work together hence creating co-living spaces and businesses; and to spreading ideas through writing and events, ultimately creating a political movement.
-[Longer version: see our reason for the existence of Life Itself (SCQH)][scqh].
+And to do this we need to live or work together hence creating co-living spaces and businesses; and spread ideas through writing and events, ultimately creating a political movement.
+[Longer version: see our reason for the existence of Life Itself (SCQH)][scqh]
 * How it fits together: TODO diagram.
-* Our vision: a world that is wise, well and awake.
 * How we will achieve it: Being changes everything.
 We will spearhead a waking up, growing up, cleaning up culture.
 We want to make politics cool again to address collective challenges.
 These are key steps to a wiser, weller world for all beings.
+Read about our [Plans](/plans/).
 * How we started and how we got here: see https://lifeitself.us/about/story/
 * What have you done recently: please see https://lifeitself.us/blog/
-* How do I get involved: you can apply to be a fellow in a hub https://lifeitself.us/hubs/, work with us or one of our enterprises https://lifeitself.us/jobs/, or contact us to collaborate or contribute https://lifeitself.us/contact/.
+* How do I get involved: you can apply to be a fellow in a hub https://lifeitself.us/hubs/, work with us or one of our enterprises https://lifeitself.us/jobs/, or contact us to collaborate or contribute https://lifeitself.us/contact/

 Further reading

-* Our medium term plans: see [Plans](/plans/)
 * Governance (who owns us?
 How are we run?): we're owned by ourselves with no outside investors and a purpose-lock.
 Read more in our [Governance](/governance/)
 * Principles: read about our [core principles](/principles/)
 * Patterns: read about the [patterns we operate by](/patterns/)